tarry2009/globalcharge/README.md

 PHPUnit 9.2.6 by Sebastian Bergmann and contributors.

 ## How to run code:
-access in browser index.php or on cli mode type:
+Just download the code then you must have installed php on your system and then go into main code folder then access in browser http://localhost/globalcharge/index.php or on cli mode type:
 <pre>php index.php</pre>

 ## How to run test: